eBay Scams: Unveiling the Dark Side of eBay

 Buyer scams

-Buyer scams are scams that are perpetrated by buyers.
+Buyer scams are scams that buyers perpetrate.
 Here are some of the ways scammers can take advantage of sellers on eBay:

 Filing false claims